On-device API license management

 Application developers have to pre-pay packs of licenses corresponding to the estimate numbers of users using their app.
 As listed in the Pricing page, a free pack of 100 licenses is offered to every developer registering on the Developer Portal.
 This should be enough for most developers to develop and start user tests with their app.
 Extra licenses packs can be bought later at any time.

-With your MyScript developer account, you can access your native apps dashboard (formerly called ATK Dashboard).
+With your MyScript developer account, you can access your native apps dashboard.
 You will be able to download the certificate to embed it in your app and see your remaining pre-activated licenses.
 It also gives you access to the log console, that is useful to troubleshoot certificate problems while developing.

-A certificate is required to use the MyScript handwriting recognition engine and gives the right to use the ATK or the Interactive Ink SDK.
+A certificate is required to use the MyScript handwriting recognition engine and gives the right to use the Interactive Ink SDK.
 Each certificate gives access to all widgets for a given platform.

-Here is how to download the certificate for ATK Samples:
+Here is how to download the certificate for iink on-device samples:

 - Log in at https://atk.myscript.com.